rails/rails/guides/source/active_record_validations_callbacks.md

    # => ["Name cannot contain the characters !@#%*()_-+="]
 ```

-### +errors[:base]+
+### `errors[:base]`

 You can add error messages that are related to the object's state as a whole, instead of being related to a specific attribute.
 You can use this method when you want to say that the object is invalid, no matter the values of its attributes.
-Since +errors[:base]+ is an array, you can simply add a string to it and it will be used as an error message.
+Since `errors[:base]` is an array, you can simply add a string to it and it will be used as an error message.

 ```ruby
 class Person < ActiveRecord::Base